xxchan/xxchan.github.io/src/content/blog/2025-11-14-concurrent-local-coding-agents/index_en.md

 This sounds like a very reasonable need: there are so many coding agents in the market, and so many models, and new champions change every once in a while, so how should I evaluate agent performance and find the best or most suitable one for me?
 Frequently switching tools actually affects work efficiency quite a bit.

 So I wanted to reduce the cost of "vibe eval" by implementing a tool that can assign tasks at low cost and harvest results quickly, integrating it into daily workflows.
-But the biggest bottleneck for this is indeed the manual validation环节.
+But the biggest bottleneck for this is indeed the manual validation aspect.
 To see each agent's work, I made a git diff dashboard on Xlaude's TUI dashboard.
 But it's still hard to use... so this racing feature was basically gradually abandoned.

 As the intensity of daily agent development usage increased, the need to use worktrees to manage tasks became stronger, so I picked up agentdev again and remade it into something completely different.
 The spirit of "wanting a good UI" was completely inherited though.